 I’ve got my husband’s workout clothes and shoes stored in this section of shelving.
 I used fabric bins from Target to separate the space.
 Workout Shirts (sleeved/tanks) are on the top row, Shorts in the middle and pants on the third row.
 Under this shelf we have a small round hamper to collect dry cleaning and wire hangers.

 I also used fabric bins up on the closet shelf to store his sweats and swim suits.
 His ties and belts are organized on a rotating tie organizer.
 After seven years we just had to replace it.
 All of his work clothes are in this section, sorted by type then color.
 Under the hanging clothes I used a shoe organizer for his work shoes.
-His regular clothes are hung on the opposite wall.
+His regular clothes hang on the opposite wall.
 Shirts up top (polos by color, then other shirts by color, followed by button up shirts by color).
 T-shirts and shorts on the bottom.

 I have a nice built in shelf for my shoes, arranged by type and color.